 Thurs.
-April 6: Make-up Exams for Exam #1 and #2 (cont'd, see next page)
+April 12: Make-up Exams for Exam #1 and #2

 See explanation in syllabus above: this is the only opportunity for students to take a make-up for either exam.
 For those who do not need to make up an exam, there will be no class this day.